Yuan-Meng/personal_website/content/posts/causality.md

 For DoorDash, late orders are the worst --- "hangery" customers may order less or churn.
 To make it slightly better, DoorDash automatically issues a refund to orders $\geq$ 30 minutes late.
 So *how does this policy impact customer lifetime values (LTVs)*?
 Apparently, we can't randomly assign customers into getting or not getting a refund.
 It's also wrong to compare LTV between those who received or didn't receive refunds, since the average lateness is different between the two groups.

 We can tweak this idea a little bit to make it work: Instead of comparing all customers who didn't get a refund vs. all customers who did, we can compare those around 30-minute cutoff.
 For instance, A might get a refund for a 30.1-minute order whereas B gets nothing for a 29.9-minute later order.
-One should not feel angrier than the other just because of the 0.2-minute difference in lateness, so we do observe a difference in LTV between A and B, then it may well be attributed to the refund.
+One should not feel angrier than the other just because of the 0.2-minute difference in lateness, so if we do observe a difference in LTV between A and B, then it may well be attributed to the refund.
 This method is called the regression discontinuity design (RDD).

 Say DoorDash plotted the data and found a upward "jump" after the cutoff, this suggests that the refund reduced late orders' damage to LTV to some degree.